githubpartners/microsoft-learn/github/github-actions-automate-tasks/includes/2c-configure-github-actions-workflow.md

 ## Composite run steps

 You can create reusable actions using shell scripts and even mix multiple shell languages in the same action.
-You can turn muktiple shell scripts automating many tasks into an action and reuse them for different workflows.
+You can turn multiple shell scripts automating many tasks into an action and reuse them for different workflows.
 Sometimes it’s easier to write a shell script than JavaScript or Docker.
 Now you don’t have to worry about wrapping your scripts in Docker containers.

 ## Prevent GitHub Actions from creating and approving pull requests